MorrowShore/Prism/README.md

 This gives you your stream destination and your stream key.

-RTMP1, RTMP2, and RTMP3 refer to custom destinations; you can fill in the details of custom destinations or platforms by filling in the RTMP variables with their server URL and the stream key.
+Note: RTMP1, RTMP2, and RTMP3 refer to custom destinations. <br>You can fill in the details of custom destinations or platforms by filling in the RTMP variables with their server URL and the stream key.

 * 7- In OBS' stream options, enter your stream destination in the Server field.
 For a made-up example:
 ```